microsoft/AirSim-NeurIPS2019-Drone-Racing/docs/competition_guidelines.md

 - The Challenge: Use perception both to locate the gates and your opponent, and finish the race quicker than your opponent.
 - The Focus: Full stack autonomy, incorporating on board perception coupled with competitive planning.

-## How to participate in the Challenge?
+## How to Participate in the Challenge
 Participants can download binaries to experiment with the drone racing simulation environment using the airsim API.
 The binaries are located [here](https://github.com/microsoft/AirSim-NeurIPS2019-Drone-Racing/releases).
 The simulation environment will later contain a low-level trajectory planner and feedback controller to control the dynamics of the drone to achieve the specified waypoint and velocity, thereby simplifying the interface as much as possible.

 The exact form of submission is to be determined.
 The participants are expected to develop everything in Python using typical packages (numpy, scipy, etc.) and the provided AirSim API.